 Twin Ponds East

 Lauded as a top hockey destination of eastern Pennsylvania, Twin Ponds East provides facilities for tournaments and entertainment.
-This complex, which is one of two facilities, covers 77,000 square-feet.
+The complex covers 77,000 square-feet.
 The facility regularly hosts the OneHockey and Hershey Jr. Bears Tournaments on its two 200 x 85-foot NHL standard size rinks and 45 x 85-foot rink, affectionately known as the “puddle.”
 Off the ice, Twin Ponds East provides 9 locker rooms and an equipment shop to help teams prep for the game.
 Families will enjoy the center’s namesake café and access to four party rooms.
+Tournaments that require more than two sheets of ice often add Hersheypark® Arena and/or Giant CenterSM to the site list in addition to the Twin Ponds facility.

-Surrounding the Hersheypark® Stadium is the Hersheypark Arena, which has been the center for ice sports for over 80 years.
-Built in Milton Hershey’s “Great Building Campaign” during the Great Depression, the arena brought jobs and enjoyment to fans cheering on the Hershey Bears prior to their transition to the Giant CenterSM.
-This arena holds 7,225 people and is part of other major Hershey attractions.
-Visitors are invited to rent the arena for all their special events.
+Just across the parking lot from Hersheypark® Stadium is the historic Hersheypark® Arena, which has been the center for ice sports in Hershey for more than 80 years.
+Built in Milton Hershey’s “Great Building Campaign” during the Great Depression, the arena brought jobs and enjoyment to fans cheering on the Hershey Bears® prior to the team’s transition to the Giant CenterSM.
+This arena holds 7,225 people.
+Its character, location and versatility are perfect compliments to the newer facilities that have risen on its perimeter.
+Did you know?
+Hersheypark® Arena was the scene of NBA legend Wilt Chamberlain’s 100-point game.

-No matter where you go in the Hershey Harrisburg region, you’re guaranteed to have an amazing time.
-To begin, Hershey is best known for being where Milton Hershey created the coveted Hershey’s chocolate bars in the 1900s.
-Hershey also founded a number of facilities in his name, including Hersheypark.
-Visitors can indulge in all things chocolate through live entertainment and retail, not to mention the life-sized Hershey’s characters dispersed throughout the park.
-One of Hersheypark’s most visited areas is the Hershey’s Chocolate World Attraction, where you can roam the park for free and go on all sorts of candy-related tours.
-Among these adventures, you can create your own candy bar and go on chocolate trolley tours.
-While you’re in Hershey Harrisburg for your sports tournament, get inspired by the Hershey Bears hockey team at the Giant Center.
+After the final whistle blows, it’s time to explore.
+The many attractions in Hershey are huge draws for sports planners because they know it’s a destination well suited for family travel.
+It all started in 1894 when Milton Hershey founded what would become the world’s largest chocolate factory.
+Mr. Hershey also founded a number of facilities in his name, including Hersheypark®.
+What began as a picnic area has grown into a world-class amusement attraction featuring 13 (as of 2018) roller coasters, family and children’s rides and a huge waterpark.
+One of the region’s most visited areas is Hershey’s Chocolate World Attraction, where you can create your own candy bar, take a simulated tour of the chocolate factory, learn the ins and outs of chocolate tasting and depart for historic trolley tours.
+While you’re in Hershey Harrisburg for your sports tournament, get inspired by the Hershey Bears® hockey team at the Giant CenterSM.
 The region prides itself on being the ultimate hockey destination, and rightfully so—the team holds more Calder Cups than any other AHL team.
-Not to mention, their mascot, Coco the brown bear, is a crowd favorite.
-During the day, catch the minor league Harrisburg Senators baseball team playing at FNB Field.
+During baseball season, catch the minor league Harrisburg Senators playing at FNB Field.
 Cool off from the excitement with a ride on The Pride of the Susquehanna Riverboat.
-This relaxing sightseeing cruise, which is in the midst of celebrating its 30th anniversary, offers group packages featuring live entertainment, dining and educational tours.
+This relaxing sightseeing cruise – celebrating its 30th anniversary in 2018 – offers group packages featuring live entertainment, dining and educational tours.

 From the initial planning process through execution on race day, Hershey Harrisburg Sports & Events Authority paved the way for an amazing first-year event.
 Their in-depth knowledge of local venues, relationship with key hospitality leaders and contacts with sponsors and all levels of regional government were catalysts to our success.
 While HHSE represents a vibrant mid-major market, it operates like a big league DMO.